sagemath/trac_to_gh/Issue 9895.md

 # Issue 9895: upgrading from 4.5.3 to 4.6.alpha0 fails on OS X 10.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9896

 Original creator: jhpalmieri